julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "In our age there is no such thing as 'keeping out of politics.'
-All issues are political issues, and politics itself is a mass of lies, evasions, folly, hatred and schizophrenia." - George Orwell
+> "It is easy to hate and it is difficult to love.
+This is how the whole scheme of things works.
+All good things are difficult to achieve and bad things are very easy to get." - Confucius